Beige room ideas – 10 stylish neutral schemes

 With its warm undertones, beige makes a particularly good color for spaces designed for relaxation such as bedrooms and living rooms, helping create a comforting space to retreat to at the end of a long day.

 In this neutral living room by And Studio, the rustic diamond plaster walls, chunky woven rug and oak herringbone parquet wood floor all bring layers of texture, while the curvaceous tan velvet armchair adds a warming dose of color.
-The neutral palette is also a lovely base for showcasing architectural details including the carved fireplace and restored ceiling moulding.
+The neutral palette is also a lovely base for showcasing architectural details including the carved fireplace and restored ceiling molding.

 'This historic home had many original features that provided warmth and character.
 When choosing what colors to use in the space, I knew I wanted to keep everything quite neutral but with subtle hints of color in specific areas.
 It was important for the home to feel like a respite from the city, therefore using warm neutrals was the best way to achieve this,' says interior designer Arianna De Gasperis of And Studio.